-12 It would be inappropriate to report raw means because of severe skew.
+11 It would be inappropriate to report raw means because of severe skew.
 Medians are uninformative since most candidates contribute nothing at all to their campaigns (hence, the median is usually \$0 for every group).
 I report seventy-fifth percentiles to compensate for these problems.

-13 Note that only major-party candidates are included in this analysis.
+12 Note that only major-party candidates are included.